 This program has been specifically designed to provide a

-comprehensive program to urban Aboriginal children between the ages of 7-12.
+comprehensive program to urban Indigenous children between the ages of 7-12.

-This program is geared to provide services to Urban Aboriginal Youth
+This program is geared to provide services to urban Indigenous

 Alcohol & Drug

-The alcohol &drug prevention program are available to assist
+The alcohol & drug prevention program is available to assist

 Indigenous Courtworker Program

-We have a dedicated staff to help nacigate participants through the Canadian Legal system.
+We have a dedicated staff to help participants navigate the Canadian legal system.
+However,